Mozilla-Ocho/formulaic-python/README.md

 "Montes Intus Vincere: Timor Tuum Nec Nisi Gradus Ad Novos Culmines!"

 >
 ```
 We see the Latin translation from the local llamafile model, and the cursor aways our next chat input.
 To stop the chat, just hit Return without entering any input and the loop exits.

+### Access the entire message log
 Our Formula instance saved every message we sent to the model and every message the assistant sent back.
 You can access that at `.messages`

 ```
 print(client.messages)